 It’s been a while since this phone came out, however, and Android has since moved on.
 Lollipop has become a tad dated as a platform, especially if you’re a tech savant who wants the latest phone.
 Luckily, it’s easy to sell your Nexus 6 64GB and get something new.
 Use our comparison tool to find the best deal - with over 30 mobile recyclers on the site, you’re bound to find a quote that works for you.
 Then just choose one you like and click through to enter your details.

-Can I sell my broken Nexus 6 64GB for cash online?
+Can I sell a broken Google Nexus 6 64GB?

 Don’t worry if your Google Nexus 6 64GB is broken or damaged - many phone recyclers will still buy it.
 A phone usually counts as broken if it has:

 - a cracked screen